spooky-simon/spooky-simon.github.io/Fiero.md

 ## Engine Swap

-Not benig able to break the rear tires free may partially be a result of the automatic transmission, but can be solved with more juice.
+Not being able to break the rear tires free may partially be a result of the automatic transmission, but can be solved with more juice.

 ##### <a href="/engine_swap.html">Read More</a>